aditya-saxena-7/Cost-Efficient-Stock-Forecasting-with-Enhanced-LightGBM/Model and Methodology.md

 print(f'RMSE: {rmse:.4f}')
 ```

-### Conclusion 🏁

-LightGBM is a robust and efficient tool for machine learning tasks, especially when dealing with large datasets.
-Its advanced techniques like GOSS, EFB, and leaf-wise growth make it a top choice for many data scientists and machine learning practitioners.

-By understanding and effectively tuning its parameters, you can leverage LightGBM to build highly accurate predictive models.
-Happy coding! 🚀

 #### B. Feature Engineering

 Feature engineering involves selecting and processing the right data features to train the model effectively.